 - 1. By the stated deadline for the program, file the special Teaching Fellows Program application, which is available in the guidance office at the high school.
 If Meredith is the student's choice, it must be listed on the application. - 2.
 Provide all information requested in the application instructions and participate in any required interviews.
-At both the local and regional levels, interviews with a screening committee will be part of the selection process. - 3.
-File the FAFSA by February 15.
+At both the local

+3. File the FAFSA by February 15.